AdamMc331/AndroidAppTemplate/navigation/README.md

-# Dynamic Navigation
+# Adaptive Navigation

-The purpose of this module is to provide a holistic solution to dynamic navigation based on the window width of an activity.
+The purpose of this module is to provide a holistic solution to adaptive navigation based on the window width of an activity.
 For compact devices, like phones, we'll show a BottomNavigationBar at the bottom of the screen.
 For medium size devices, like foldables and small tablets, we'll show a SideNavigationRail on the left side of the screen.
 For large tablets and bigger screens, we'll show a PermanentNavigationDrawer on the left side of the screen (this looks like an expanded navigation rail).

 # Setup